 The King County Strategic Plan provides policy direction for transportation under its "What we deliver" Goal, "Economic and Built Environment: Encourage a growing and diverse King County economy and vibrant, thriving and sustainable communities."
 While this is the King County Strategic Plan's primary reference point for the county's transportation activities, each "What we deliver" and "How we deliver" goal has some bearing on transportation.
-Transportation and mobility are further implemented at King County through the functional plans: the Strategic Plan for Public Transportation and the Strategic Plan for Road Services, discussed later in the chapter.
+Transportation and mobility are further implemented at King County through the functional plans: the Strategic Plan for Public Transportation, ((and)) the Long Range Plan for Public Transportation, the Strategic Plan for Road Services, and the King County Ferry District 2014 Strategic Plan, discussed later in the chapter.